-Develops the skills of taking dictation at the typewriter of materials appropriate to the course of study, which includes a review of the theory and the dictation of familiar and unfamiliar material at varying rates of speed.
-Minimum dictation rate of 90 words per minute required for five minutes on new material.
+Develops the skills of taking dictation and a review of the theory and the dictation of familiar and unfamiliar material at varying rates of speed.
+Minimum dictation rate of 70 words per minute required for three minutes on new material.
 Prerequisite: BUS 0106.
-(F)
+(F, W, SP, SU)